 Safer at 20mph: Let’s look out for each other

-The speed limit is changing on residential and busy pedestrian streets to:
+The speed limit has changed on residential and busy pedestrian streets to:

-- make our streets safer, reducing the number of people killed or injured (as well as reducing the impact on the NHS)
+- make our streets safer, reducing the number of people killed or injured (as well as reducing the impact on emergency services and the NHS)

 In the distance you can stop a car travelling at 20mph, a 30mph car would still be doing 24mph.
-And when someone is hit at 30mph, they are around five times more likely to be killed than when hit by a vehicle travelling at 20mph.
+And when someone is hit at 30mph, they are around 5 times more likely to be killed than when hit at 20mph.

-A recent public health study estimates that the move to 20mph speed limits will result, every year in Wales, in:
+A public health study estimates that the move to 20mph speed limits will result, every year in Wales, in:

 - 40% fewer collisions

-This would save around £92m in prevention during the first year alone.
+This would save around £92 million in prevention during the first year alone.

 Encouraging walking and cycling

-Most people in Wales support a lower speed limit where they live.
+Most people in Wales (63%) support a lower speed limit where people live.

 In a public opinion survey, 62% of people agreed they ‘wished everyone would slow down a bit on the roads’ and 55% agreed that ‘streets would be a lot nicer for pedestrians with a 20mph speed limit’.

-From 17 September, when you see streetlights, you should assume that the speed limit is 20mph, unless signed otherwise.
+When you see streetlights, assume that the speed limit is 20mph, unless you see signs that say otherwise.

 These streets will generally be residential or built-up areas where people and vehicles mix.

-Your local council will consider which streets should remain at 30mph and there are 30mph signs to tell you this.
+Your local council has considered with communities which streets needed to remain at 30mph and there are 30mph signs to tell you this.